Magdalene laundry: Ireland (1767)

-The discovery in 1993 of a mass grave on the grounds of a former convent in Dublin led to media articles about the operations of the institutions.
+The discovery in 1993 of a mass grave on the grounds of High Park – a former convent in Dublin – led to media articles about the operations of the institutions.
 Ultimately the UN Committee on the Rights of the Child called for a government inquiry into the Magdalene laundries.
 A formal state apology was issued in 2013, and a €60 million compensation scheme for survivors was established.
 By 2011, the four religious institutes that ran the Irish asylums had not yet contributed to compensate survivors of abuse, despite demands from the Irish government, and the UN Committee Against Torture.
 The religious sisters continue to care for more than 100 elderly Magdalene women who remain in their care.
 An estimated 600 survivors were still alive in March 2014.

 Senator Martin McAleese chaired an Inter-Departmental Committee to establish the facts of State involvement with the Magdalen laundries.
 An Interim Report was released in October 2011.
 In 2013 the BBC did a special investigation, Sue Lloyd-Roberts' "Demanding justice for women and children abused by Irish nuns."

 The Magdalene Sisters, a 2002 film by Peter Mullan, is based on historical facts about four young women incarcerated in a Magdalene laundry in Ireland from 1964 to 1968.

 In 2011, a monument was erected in Ennis, County Clare, dedicated to the Sisters of Mercy, who had an industrial school and a Magdalene Laundry in the town.
-In 2015, Ennis municipal council decided to honour the same order by renaming a road in recognition of their compassionate service to vulnerable women and children.
+In 2015, Ennis municipal council decided to honour the same order by renaming a road in recognition of their "compassionate service to vulnerable women and children."
 The road runs through the site of the former industrial school and laundry.
 People are divided about these honours.